How it works

 While a solar facade alone does not create this premium on its own, it directly strengthens the factors behind it: reduced reliance on external electricity, a stronger energy proposition for tenants, improved resilience, and a more future-proof asset.

-2. Creating direct economic value
+2. Solar facade create direct economic value

 As a representative case, a coloured solar façade of 500 m² with a power density of 150 Wp/m² results in an installed capacity of approximately 75 kWp.
 Under German conditions, it can generate around 72,000 to 78,750 kWh per year.
 Based on the 2025 benchmark electricity price of €0.2875 per kWh, this translates into approximately €20,700 to €22,600 per year in avoided electricity costs when the energy is used on-site.